The demise of the HMRC growth support service to help mid-sized businesses?

 The rather shocking news, revealed after a freedom of information request, is that only 14 applications have been received since the service launched.
 This lack of interest has, of course, called into question the government's ability to support fast-growing private, mid-sized companies.

 One of the flaws of the government scheme is likely to be that the HMRC specialists are not able to provide tax planning or general business advice, nor guidance on how the business will grow….which does prompt the question what exactly will they be doing other than obtaining information about your business?
 This is almost certainly why businesses are using services by accountancy practices such as Charterhouse who can provide a comprehensive service that will look at a greater range of business considerations.

-Charterhouse is a provider of accountancy services and tax solutions with offices based in Harrow and Beaconsfield and clients in Watford, Wembley, the Home Counties and the rest of the UK.
+Charterhouse is a provider of accountancy services and tax solutions with its UK office based in Harrow and clients in Watford, Wembley, Beaconsfield, the Home Counties and the rest of the UK.
 At Charterhouse we believe in transforming problems into solutions, creating the freedom for our clients to aim higher!